 Botanical Definition of Fruits

 According to botanists, fruits grow from the fertilized flowers of a plant and are responsible for protecting and dispersing seeds.
 They form from the ovary of the flower after pollination.
-Based on this definition, fruits come in many forms, such as berries, drupes and capsules.
+In light of this definition, natural products come in many structures, like berries, drupes and containers.

 Culinary Perspective of Fruits